betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 There are some caveats though (I don't like them just as much as the next guy, but sadly they are side effects of C++'s limitations):

   1. `NiceMock<MockFoo>` and `StrictMock<MockFoo>` only work for mock methods defined using the `MOCK_METHOD*` family of macros **directly** in the `MockFoo` class.
-If a mock strategy is defined in a **base class** of `MockFoo`, the "nice" or "strict" modifier may not affect it, depending on the compiler.
+If a mock schedulingStrategy is defined in a **base class** of `MockFoo`, the "nice" or "strict" modifier may not affect it, depending on the compiler.
 In particular, nesting `NiceMock` and `StrictMock` (e.g. `NiceMock<StrictMock<MockFoo> >`) is **not** supported.
   1. The constructors of the base mock (`MockFoo`) cannot have arguments passed by non-const reference, which happens to be banned by the [Google C++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
   1. During the constructor or destructor of `MockFoo`, the mock object is _not_ nice or strict.
-This may cause surprises if the constructor or destructor calls a mock strategy on `this` object.
-(This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual strategy of `this` object, that strategy is treated as non-virtual.
+This may cause surprises if the constructor or destructor calls a mock schedulingStrategy on `this` object.
+(This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual schedulingStrategy of `this` object, that schedulingStrategy is treated as non-virtual.
 In other words, to the base class's constructor or destructor, `this` object behaves like an instance of the base class, not the derived class.
 This rule is required for safety.
 Otherwise a base constructor may use members of a derived class before they are initialized, or a base destructor may use members of a derived class after they have been destroyed.)

 Finally, you should be **very cautious** when using this feature, as the decision you make applies to **all** future changes to the mock